Fort Bliss: 2009–present

 A 2010 joint study by Fort Bliss and El Paso-area city governments found that desalination was a viable method for increasing El Paso's water supply by 25%.
 The Kay Bailey Hutchison Desalination Plant, on Montana Avenue, is located on Fort Bliss property, and desalinates the groundwater of the Hueco Bolson for use by El Paso and Fort Bliss.
 This reverse-osmosis plant protects the fresh groundwater supplies from invasion by more brackish water.
 This plant is currently the largest non-seawater desalination plant in the world.

 In 2010, with the assumption of command by Major General Dana J.H.
 Pittard, a local that grew up in El Paso, Fort Bliss was made an "open post" which allowed anyone with a valid driver's license to enter the post.
 From 2015, Fort Bliss was no longer an open post.
 In 2020, 1st Armored Division's Operations Research and Systems Analysis officer (ORSA) created a COVID-19 progression rate model for the division.
 This model was used by the COVID-19 task force for the City of El Paso.

 In July 2010, electric power consumption at Fort Bliss had been reduced by three megawatts as the base continued to work towards becoming a "net zero" energy installation.
 In 2011 the 1st Armored Division moved from Baumholder, Germany to Fort Bliss, prompting significant expansion at the base in order to accommodate the relocated.
 In April 2013, Major General Dana J.H.
 Pittard announced a $120 million project to be completed by 2015, consisting of the largest solar farm within the U.S. military.

 In June 2013, an investigation into above-ground dirt-covered bunkers located on the military reservation was opened.
 These former nuclear weapons bunkers were used by the Air Force during the Cold War, when Biggs Air Force Base was a SAC base.
 Low level radiation was detected in Bunker 11507.
 The bunker interiors were previously painted with epoxy paint to contain the radiation, and the paint has now chipped.
 The radiation contamination is confined to the area around the bunker.
 The area was closed in July 2013.

-In August 2025 a Fort Bliss tank crewman specialist, who possessed a Top Secret (TS) / Sensitive Compartmented Information (SCI) security clearance, was arrested and charged with attempting to transmit sensitive defense information to the Russian Ministry of Defence.
+Camp East Montana

-On 17 August 2025 an Immigration and Customs Enforcement (ICE) detention facility opened in Fort Bliss.
-The facility is called Camp East Montana and has a capacity of 1,000, eventually 5,000, detainees.
+On 17 August 2025, an Immigration and Customs Enforcement (ICE) detention facility opened in Fort Bliss.
+The facility is called Camp East Montana and has a capacity of 1,000—and eventually 5,000—detainees.
+During its first 50 days, conditions at the camp violated at least 60 federal standards, according to ICE's own detention oversight unit.
+The ACLU and other human-rights organizations called for its closure after interviewed detainees reported "physical and sexual abuse, medical neglect, and intimidation to self-deport".